Charter Flights Organized for Americans Stranded in Middle East Amid Iran War

 Key Facts

-- The US State Department announced a charter flight carrying stranded American citizens is en route to the US, according to ABC News
+- The U.S. State Department announced a charter flight for American citizens stranded in the Middle East.

-- A British couple reported difficulties returning from a wedding amid the ongoing Iran conflict, according to The Independent
+- A British couple also faced difficulties returning from a wedding due to the conflict.

 What Happened